smirik/resonances/README.md

 ### Papers about the automatic identification of resonant asteroids

+1. Smirnov, E. A. & Dovgalev, I. S. Identification of Asteroids in Two-Body Resonances.
+Solar System Research 52, 347–354 (2018).
+2. Smirnov, E. A. (2023).
+A new python package for identifying celestial bodies trapped in mean-motion resonances.
+Astronomy and Computing, 100707. https://doi.org/10.1016/j.ascom.2023.100707
-1. Smirnov, E. A. & Shevchenko, I. I. Massive identification of asteroids in three-body resonances.
+3. Smirnov, E. A. & Shevchenko, I. I. Massive identification of asteroids in three-body resonances.
 Icarus 222, 220–228 (2013).
-1. Smirnov, E. A., Dovgalev, I. S. & Popova, E. A. Asteroids in three-body mean motion resonances with planets.
+4. Smirnov, E. A., Dovgalev, I. S. & Popova, E. A. Asteroids in three-body mean motion resonances with planets.
 Icarus (2017) doi:10.1016/j.icarus.2017.09.032.
-1. Smirnov, E. A. & Dovgalev, I. S. Identification of Asteroids in Two-Body Resonances.
-Solar System Research 52, 347–354 (2018).
-1. Nesvorný, D. & Morbidelli, A. Three-Body Mean Motion Resonances and the Chaotic Structure of the Asteroid Belt.
+5. Nesvorný, D. & Morbidelli, A. Three-Body Mean Motion Resonances and the Chaotic Structure of the Asteroid Belt.
 The Astronomical Journal 116, 3029–3037 (1998).

 ### Papers about mean-motion resonances